Need to contact the police, doctor, or gas company urgently? Bookmark our list of emergency numbers and services in Saudi Arabia.

 Paramedic services are free in Saudi Arabia and cannot deny a request for transport to the hospital.
-As a result, there are a staggering number of calls to emergency services in Saudi Arabia.
+As a result of this, there are a staggering number of calls to emergency services in Saudi Arabia.
 On average, the Saudi Red Crescent Authority (SRCA) alone receives 15,000 to 22,000 calls each month.
-Should a medical emergency arise, the quickest way to get medical attention is to head to hospital directly.
+Should a medical emergency arise, the quickest way to get medical attention is to head to the hospital directly.
 You can either take the patient in your car or phone a taxi and communicate the urgent nature of the situation.

 If you live on a compound in Saudi Arabia, check with the facility’s manager if they have an agreement with a particular hospital for medical emergencies.
 In that case, or if your insurance is through a specific hospital, you may need to call that hospital.

 If you need an ambulance, or you need to report an accident or a fire, dial the appropriate number as soon as an emergency is apparent.
-The emergency services operator will customarily answer in Arabic, however English-speaking operators are available on request; as are those of other languages.
+The emergency services operator will customarily answer in Arabic, however, English-speaking operators are available on request; as are those of other languages.
 The multilingual service is available in English, French, German, Bahasa Indonesia, and Urdu.

 When calling 999 or other emergency numbers and services in Saudi Arabia, make sure to clearly state your name, the nature of the accident, the address of the emergency, and how serious you feel the situation is.
 In addition, ask for an expected time of arrival and whether trained medical personnel will be in attendance.